Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 1. cholelithiasis

-2. viral damage to the pancreas
+2. viral infection of the pancreas

 3. repeated injuries of the pancreas